Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Snort.md

 <h3> Detection Prevention Techniques </h3>
 Three main detection techniques:
 - Signature-Based - Relies on rules that identify the specific patterns of the known malicious behavior.
-Also
+Also detects known threats
+- Behavior-Based - Identifies new threats with new patterns that pass through signatures.
+Compares the known/normal with unknown/abnormal behaviors.
+Detects previously unknown or new threats.
+- Policy-Based - Compares detected activities with system configuration and security policies.
+This model helps detect policy violations.

+Snort Overview
+Capabilities of Snort;
+- Live traffic analysis
+- Attack and probe detection
+- Packet logging
+- Protocol analysis
+- Real-time alerting
+- Modules & plugins
+- Pre-processors
+- Cross-platform support!
+(Linux & Windows)

+Snort has three main use models;
+- Sniffer Mode - Read IP packets and prompt them in the console application.
+- Packet Logger Mode - Log all IP packets (inbound and outbound) that visit the network.
+- NIDS (Network Intrusion Detection System)  and NIPS (Network Intrusion Prevention System) Modes - Log/drop the packets that are deemed as malicious according to the user-defined rules.